-Our Duty Team will review your referral to check that we have all of the information we need.
-We may call you, but we will only do this if we need to and if you have told us it is ok to do so.
+Our Duty Team will review the referral to ensure we are the right service to meet the young person’s needs.
+We may contact you/the young person, but we will only do this if we need to and if you have told us it is ok to do so.

-One of our Admin Team will get in touch with the young person you have referred to organise a good time for their ‘Initial Meeting’ with 42nd Street.
-The session will be approximately 1 hour and will either take place at 42nd Street’s main building on Great Ancoats Street or somewhere in the community.
-This is their opportunity to find out more about 42nd Street and the different ways they can get involved and work through some of the things that are affecting them.
-The aim of the Initial Meeting is to understand how best 42nd Street can support them and ensure they get the right support as quickly as possible.
+One of our practitioners will get in touch with the young person to organise a good time to call them to complete a Service Assessment.
+The telephone call will be approximately 1 hour.
+This is their opportunity to find out more about 42nd Street and for 42nd Street to understand how best we can support them and ensure they get the right support as quickly as possible.

 It is essential that you are able to talk to someone.
 It is easy to put your own feelings to one side as you prioritise the young person experiencing distress.

 Young Minds ParentsLine – offers free, confidential online and telephone support, including information and advice, to any adult worried about the emotional problems, behaviour or mental health of a child or young person up to the age of 25.

 The YoungMinds Parents Helpline is open from 9.30 to 4.00pm, Mon- Fri.